marlobello/adguardp/README.md

 This is primarily targeted at mobile devices that are either Android or iOS.
 It will supercede **all** DNS requests to prevent access to many adult websites while the phone/tablet is on wifi ***as well as cellular*** networks.
 These settings *may* not work if the device has other VPN options enabled.

-Logging is diabled in the system as much as possible.
-Metrics are collected.
+Logging is diabled for DNS queries, but metrics are collected.
+I cannot associate DNS queries with users.
 This service is provided "as-is" with no gurantees or warranties of any kind.
 If you experience issues, you can easily undo the settings.

 ## Setup